ocaml/dune/doc/usage.rst

 In addition to determining the root, ``dune`` will read this file as to setup the configuration of the workspace unless the ``--workspace`` command line option is used.
-See the section :ref:`dune-workspace-file` for the syntax of this file.
+See the section :ref:`dune-workspace` for the syntax of this file.

 The ``Entering directory`` message can be suppressed with the